Sponsored Links

 Many people with panic disorder visit the hospital emergency room repeatedly or see a number of doctors before they obtain a correct diagnosis.
 Some people with panic disorder may go for years without learning that they have a real, treatable illness.

 Panic disorder is often accompanied by other serious conditions such as depression, drug abuse, or alcoholism and may lead to a pattern of avoidance of places or situations where panic attacks have occurred.
-For example, if a panic attack strikes while you're riding in an elevator, you may develop a fear of elevators.
+For example, if panic attacks strike while you're riding in an elevator, you may develop a fear of elevators.
 If you start avoiding them, that could affect your choice of a job or apartment and greatly restrict other parts of your life.

 "In between attacks there is this dread and anxiety that it's going to happen again.
 I'm afraid to go back to places where I've had an attack.
 Unless I get help, there soon won't be anyplace where I can go and feel safe from panic."